 Office: Patterson Hall 011

-Kennedy has served as faculty for the SEAHO region’s RELI three times and co-chair once.
+Additionally, she has served as faculty for the SEAHO region’s RELI three times and co-chair once.
 She also has served as faculty on the subject of peer leaders for the National Research Center for The First-Year Experience and Students in Transition.
 Kennedy has consulted as a program reviewer on six campuses, most recently UNC Charlotte and East Carolina University, and she has presented internationally for Unipol Student Homes based out of London.
-She has presented at numerous regional and national conferences, and she has an extensive publishing record.
+She has presented at numerous regional and national conferences and has an extensive publishing record.

 Kennedy earned her bachelor's degree in business administration and her MBA at Bloomsburg University of Pennsylvania and her Ph.D. in educational leadership and policy analysis with an emphasis in higher and continuing education from the University of Missouri.
 She is also a graduate of Harvard University's Crisis Management in Higher Education program.